duckdb/dbt-duckdb/README.md

   target: dev
 ```

+#### Fetching credentials from context

+Instead of specifying the credentials through the settings block, you can also use the `use_credential_provider` property.
+If you set this to `aws` (currently the only supported implementation) and you have boto3 installed in your python environment,
+we will fetch your AWS credentials using the credential provider chain as described [here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).
+This means you can use any supported mechanism of AWS to obtain credentials (e.g. web identity tokens).

 ### External Materializations and Sources

 One of DuckDB's most powerful features is its ability to read and write CSV and Parquet files directly, without needing to import/export